 We share first aid kit ideas on all our first aid courses although this covers general principles rather than offering set guidance.
 A ‘one type fits all’ kit doesn’t exist.

-We feel your kit should be tailored to the environment and activities it will be used for.
+Who?
+How Many?
+Where?
+What Conditions?
+Your kit should be tailored to the environment and activities it will be used for.
 You should also consider who the first aid kit may be used for?
 Are you just treating yourself or are you caring for others?
 This will significantly impact the contents and whether it is advisable to carry medications.

 The More You Know The Less You Need